erigontech/erigon/README.md

 It uses the same network primitives and is compatible with regular go-ethereum nodes that are using full sync, you do not need any special sync capabilities for Erigon to sync.

-When reimagining the full sync, we focused on batching data together and minimize DB overwrites.
+When reimagining the full sync, with focus on batching data together and minimize DB overwrites.
 That makes it possible to sync Ethereum mainnet in under 2 days if you have a fast enough network connection and an SSD drive.

 Examples of stages are: